Keedz1Off/arbitrum-bridge-flow-local-review/deposit-flow/01-outboundTransfer.md

 - Does the retryable ticket target the expected L2 gateway?
 - Who controls refund addresses?
 - Can bad gas parameters cause a stuck deposit?
-- Is replay protection handled by the bridge/message system?
+- Is replay protection handled by the bridge / message system?
 - Can the same deposit be finalized twice?

 ---